amandaleee/empty_set_personal/README.md

 [browsable HTML coverage reports](http://screen.ac/a339e01a35d7), which offer a more human-readable coverage report for fine-grained line-by-line analysis.

+#### Notes

+See the following files for information about how test coverage reporting is configured for `empty_set`:
+- [.coveragerc](.coveragerc): Configures what files and folders to test, and the filepath to write HTML coverage reports to
+- [pytest.ini](pytest.ini): Configures the default CLI args for `pytest`, and helps `pytest` understand the Django app's configuration

 ### `codecov` for test coverage analysis and GitHub feedback

 [codecov](https://codecov.io) is a UI for code coverage analysis.
 It also offers